 To cut herself in on the deal, I thought.
 That’s why.
 To rattle my cage just enough to make me feel I had to take her in as a partner.
 As if I have no choice.

 But what would have been so wrong with that?
 I’d already considered the idea of inviting her along with me.
 Mexico was a big, cold, strange place on your own.
 Two people together would make it a lot cozier.
 What difference did it make who thought of it first … or how much she may have learned about what I was up to?

 No. No. It was all just a coincidence.
 She’d been working at the bank longer than I had.
 She was probably just due for a promotion and a raise, and Internal Affairs just happened to be the next available position.
 Internal Affairs’ Security Analyst.
 Big fucking deal.
 So she was a trainee.
 Starting Monday.
-No, that’s not why she asked me to dinner and then came back to my apartment with me to fuck me senseless.
+No, that’s not why she asked me to dinner and then came back to my apartment to fuck my brains out.
 That wasn’t the reason at all.

 But, then, what was?
 How could someone I’d seen nearly every day of my life for the past six months suddenly come steamrolling along, panting after me like there was no tomorrow?
 And why last night of all nights?
 What was it about last night?
 Why hadn’t she made her move sooner?
 Why wait until after I’d pulled the I.D. switch?
 Another coincidence?

 And how was it that she handled herself as if she’d planned everything in advance to be absolutely perfect?
 Everything she did, everything she said.
 All rehearsed.
 Thought out.
 Ordained.

 Are you kidding me?
 If she’d been a German Panzer tank during World War II, the allies would still be fighting to liberate Europe.